vercel/swr-site/README.md

 The six browser examples use `devjar@next` (currently pinned to `1.0.0-next.2`) and load `swr@latest` from esm.sh. `SWRExample` supplies virtual source files to the shared `Playground`; `pages/index.jsx` is the entry point.
+The `@sugar-high/react` editor provides syntax highlighting, line numbers, and light/dark themes for JavaScript/JSX and CSS files.
 Authentication, pagination, mutations, and subscriptions use simulated services so they can run without a backend.
 The Next.js SSR example remains in its existing external CodeSandbox.